iqis/Q7/README.md

 <!-- badges: end -->

-`Q7` enables a postmodern flavor of object-oriented programming (OOP)-a fluid and powerful paradigm-featuring:
+Q7 enables a postmodern flavor of object-oriented programming (OOP), a flexible and powerful paradigm.
+Q7 features:

   - Compositional manner of construction with `type()`, `feature()` and `implement()`